rosemichaele/TicTacToe/README.rst

 assignment.
 Below, you will also find a write-up of my feedback from testing the game and recommendations for improving the overall quality.
 Finally, please visit `YouTube <http://www.example.com/>`_ for a screencast of the tests in action.

+I have included my response for Question #2 in the assignment in the `Creating a new automated regression suite for Calendly`_ section.

 Automated tests
 ---------------
 I have extensive experience using the keyword-driven acceptance testing tool `Robot Framework <https://robotframework.org>`_.